 They showed that mice with human colorectal tumors treated with CAR-T therapy successfully fought the tumor cells.
 All of the mice studied survived without side effects for the duration of the observation period – or 75 days, compared to a 30-day average survival of mice with control treatment.

 In order to more closely replicate late-stage disease in humans, Dr. Snook and colleagues also looked at a mouse model of colorectal cancer that developed lung metastases, a common site for metastasis in colorectal cancer patients.
 Mice that were treated with the CAR-T therapy survived over 100 days with no metastases, whereas the control group survived an average of 20 days.
 Although the current experiments were not designed to test for autoimmunity-related side effects, earlier work by Dr. Snook and colleagues demonstrated no off-target effects.
-In that study, the researchers used a mouse-version of the CAR-T therapy that had the potential to react to off-target mouse organs, but saw no adverse effects.
+In that study, the researchers used a mouse version of the CAR-T therapy that had the potential to react to off-target mouse organs but saw no adverse effects.

 “Safety is a major concern for the CAR-T therapy approach.
 In other cancers, the field has observed lethal autoimmune responses,” said Dr. Snook.
-“Other researchers are developing fast-acting antidotes to CAR-T therapy to quell these safety concerns, but our data suggests that GUCY2C CAR-T therapy may be very effective and safe in cancer patients.”
+“Other researchers are developing fast-acting antidotes to CAR-T therapy to quell these safety concerns, but our data suggest that GUCY2C CAR-T therapy may be very effective and safe in cancer patients.”